The Empress Card: A Complete Guide to Tarot's Most Powerful Divine Feminine Symbol

 Early Depictions and Royal Influence

-The Renaissance and the Rise of Symbolism
+The Renaissance and the Growth of Symbolism

 The Empress and Artistic Inspiration